The initiative of a few young nationalists, members of the Australia First Party, has called into being the Eureka Youth League.

 On Australia Day 2010, hold high the National Flag.
 Hold high the Eureka Flag!

-5000 Australians heeded the call and kept invading Lebanese gangs off our beaches
+5000 Australians heeded the call to stop invading Lebanese gangs from our beaches